FoseFx/overwatch/README.md

 # overwatch
 Data about 200+ CS:GO overwatch cases I did in 2021.
+All cases were reviewed manually.

 # Columns